Code-Institute-Submissions/jaydavis359-Molten-Java/README.md

 * adding and editing/deleting blog post comments.
 * adding and editing/deleting product reviews.
 * The ability to delete users profiles completly.

+## Features left to add
+* In the coffee products page a dropdown option is there for three different size of bags, and although the size is stored in the checkout, the price for each size is the same, which would obviously not be ideal in a real world situation, so in the future a product/size/price model could be made to fix this.
+I unfortunately didn't have the time to figure it out.
+* I was also going to add the option for the customer to choose the type of grind for their selected coffee beans, this I also didn't have time to implement, and removed the option from the finished website, but the option still exists in the 'django admin' page.

 ## Technologies Used